Colour Theory: Decorating Schemes with Strong Colours

 Blue tones are always a great option: versatile, dependable and effective.
 There are hundreds of different blues out there so you shouldn’t have a problem finding the perfect tone for your intended space.

-We used Hicks' Blue by Little Greene for a recent photo-shoot and love its understated yet impactful tone.
+We used Hicks' Blue by Little Greene previously for a photoshoot and love its understated yet impactful tone.
 Reminiscent of a regal colour palette, Hicks' Blue provides the perfect backdrop for our iconic Skipper Pendant in oak and our Beeble Pouffe in the Hallingdal fabric.

 Top tip: Avoid clashing yellow, peach and green shades with blue - unless you intend to achieve a primary colour theme in your space.